 The requirements to initiate probate vary from state to state.
-Typically, these legal requirements are included in the estate probated codes and the intestate succession laws for the state in case someone dies without a will.
+Typically, these legal requirements are included in the estate probated codes and the state's intestate succession laws if someone dies without a will.

-Probate is largely feared by the general population because it is perceived to be arduous and expensive.
+The general population primarily fears probate because it is perceived to be arduous and expensive.
 However, that is not true.
-The basic task of appraising and administering the assets needs to be done whether the estate is managed by an executor in probate or the assets are jointly owned or transferred to a living trust during the deceased’s lifetime.
+The basic task of appraising and administering the assets needs to be done whether an executor manages the estate in probate or the assets are jointly owned or transferred to a living trust during the deceased’s lifetime.
 Besides this, many states have taken the initiative of simplifying the probate process over the years.
 In these states, there is no reason to avoid or minimize probate.
 Some instances that can make the execution of any estate management tool difficult are family disputes and lawsuits by heirs.
 In addition to this, there are types of property under the estate that can pass to the beneficiaries outside the probate.
 Thus, the process is not something to be scared of or avoided.

 The types of probate proceedings allowed vary from state to state.
 Some of the common types of probate proceedings allowed across most states in the US are:

 If the court finds that the identification details match the records, it appoints a representative to oversee the formal probate proceedings.
 The representative is none other than the executor named in the will.
-The procedure continues until the debts of the deceased individual are paid and the remaining estate is disbursed to the intended beneficiaries.
+The procedure continues until the deceased individual's debts are paid and the remaining estate is disbursed to the intended beneficiaries.

 In the case of informal probate, the proceedings are initiate by filing an application with the probate court.
 In some states, you may be required to appear in person to file the application.
-The application is then verified by the probate registrar.
+The probate registrar then verifies the application.
 If the registrar finds that the application is complete, they will issue a probate statement and appoint a representative to oversee the proceedings.
-The representative can then pay debts, taxes, and administer the estate without the supervision of the court.
+The representative can then pay debts, taxes and administer the estate without the supervision of the court.

 While the requirements for initiating probate vary from state to state, the process is almost similar and involves the following steps:

 In most states, the person in possession of the deceased’s will is mandated by law to submit an application or petition with the probate court as soon as possible.
 You may be required to submit the death certificate of the deceased along with the will.
-During this period, people who believe that the will is not properly drafted or are in possession of a more recent will can object to the filing.
+During this period, people who believe that the will is not drafted correctly or own a more recent will can object to the filing.
 There is a possibility that someone may object to the personal representative appointed to administer the estate under the will.

-The personal representative may be mandated to post a bond before handling the transactions on the behalf of the estate.
+The personal representative may be mandated to post a bond before handling the transactions on behalf of the estate.
 Most will and testaments have the provisions that the state is not necessary.
-In some states, beneficiaries can elect to unanimously reject the bond requirement.
+In some states, beneficiaries can elect to reject the bond requirement unanimously.

 The first task that the executor undertakes is to locate, account, and determine the value of the decedent’s assets.
 This is done to protect the assets during the probate proceedings.
 Collecting and accounting of assets can be a time-consuming task.
 In the case of real estate, the executor is not required to move into the residence to protect the property.
 But they should ensure that the mortgage payments are taken care of, insurance is renewed, and property taxes are paid.
 For other assets such as collectibles and vehicles, the executor has the right to move them into a safe location.

 After the collection, the executor needs to determine the date of death values of the assets.
 This is done by analyzing account statements and appraisals.
-In some states, the court appoints appraisers while in the others the executor can choose someone of their choice.
+In some states, the court appoints appraisers, while in others, the executor can choose someone of their choice.

-It is mandatory for the executor to identify and inform creditors about the decedent’s death.
+The executor must identify and inform creditors about the decedent’s death.
 Most states mandate printing about the death in a local newspaper to intimate unknown creditors.
-The creditors then get a limited window of time to bring their claims for the money they are owed.
+The creditors then get a limited time window to bring their claims for the money they are owed.
 The exact time frame allowed for creditors to bring forth their claims varies from state to state.

 Creditors with valid claims are paid using the estate fund.
-The estate fund is also used to settle the bills that the decedent may have incurred during the final stages of illness.
+The estate fund is also used to settle the decedent's bills during the final stages of illness.

 The personal representative will be responsible for filing the decedent’s personal income tax returns for the year they died.
 The executor will also undertake the responsibility of filing and paying the estate taxes.
 All the taxes are paid using the decedent’s assets.

-When all the steps are taken care of, the personal representative files a petition in the court requesting permission for the distribution of the remaining assets to the beneficiaries named in the will.
-The permission is granted by the court after the executor submits a detailed accounting of every financial transaction they have engaged in.
+When all the steps are taken care of, the personal representative files a petition in the court requesting permission to distribute the remaining assets to the beneficiaries named in the will.
+The court grants permission after the executor submits a detailed accounting of every financial transaction they have engaged in.
 This requirement can be waived if all the beneficiaries collectively agree to do so.